MillionConcepts/pdr/README.md

 ```
 The minimum supported version of Python is _3.9_.

+Using environment.yml during installation will install all dependencies
+(both required and optional) for pdr.
+If you'd prefer to forego the optional
+dependencies please use environment.yml.
+Optional dependencies and their
+added functions are listed below:

+  - pvl: allows Data.load("LABEL", as_pvl=True) which will load your label as a pvl object instead of plain text
+  - astropy: allows reading of .fits files
+  - jupyter: allows usage of the Example Jupyter Notebook (and other jupyter notebooks you create)
+  - pillow: allows reading of .tif files
+  - matplotlib: allows usage of `save_sparklines`, an experimental browse function

 ### Usage

 (You can check out our example Notebook on Binder for a